-I was so excited to see this film, and it did not disappointment.
+I was so excited to see this film, and it did not disappoint.
 The animation is perfect with the humans (and of course dragons) becoming more realistic on each outing.
 Not to forget the sheep, whose sarcastic eye rolls steal a few scenes.
-I went in to this having been warned I’d need tissues (you will, there are a few tear inducing moments), and whispered to my friend ‘they better not kill toothless’.
+I went into this having been warned I’d need tissues (you will, there are a few tear-inducing moments), and whispered to my friend ‘they better not kill toothless’.
 No spoilers, but I just about coped!

 I’d highly recommend this to adults and children alike.
 The little girl sat in front of us in the cinema danced and cheered at the happy parts and at the end, high praise indeed!
 There are many laugh out loud moments, a few tear-jerkers and the scenery is breathtaking.